thatVargas/thatvargas.github.io/_posts/2017-11-10-visualization.md

 In “Principles of Information Visualization” we are presented with a useful checklist for good visualizations:

-.Pick your data
+1.Pick your data

-.Pick your visualization type
+2.Pick your visualization type

-.Pick your graphic variables
+3.Pick your graphic variables

-.Follow basic design principles (paragraph 124)
+4.Follow basic design principles (paragraph 124)

 To which I would add, KNOW YOUR AUDIENCE!
 This last one is very important since it should guide the other four in making sure that your visualization maintains a high level of relevance.